-The granting of options to Named Executive Officers is included in the Summary Compensation Table in the year in which they are earned.
+The options and RSUs granted to Named Executive Officers are included in the Summary Compensation Table in the year in which they are granted.

 Other Benefits

 In certain cases, the Compensation Committee may recommend inclusion of automobile allowances, fitness allowances and the payment of certain professional dues as a component of a competitive remuneration package for executives.